 Want to give it a try?
 They allow you to come by and work one day for free, no strings attached.

 There’s free coffee and water on the premises.
-Being in Hipódromo, a stones-throw from Condesa, there are plenty of phenomenal food options around – from taco stands to healthier fare.
-Try the fancy burgers at Tennessee, or a chilaquiles pizza at Perro Negro.
+Being in Hipódromo, a stones-throw from Condesa, there are plenty of phenomenal food options around, from taco stands to healthier fare.

 Annual membership: 500 pesos (needed for all plans)

 Monthly passes: 1,607 pesos for 80 hours; 2,365 pesos full time; 2,842 pesos full time with reserved spot

 Monday through Friday, 8 am to 9 pm

 You may have heard of, or even worked at, Impact Hub before.
 With 86 locations in five continents, Impact Hub welcomes digital nomads all over the world, from Taiwan to Zimbabwe.

 The company’s Mexico City space is made up of several different areas, from rooms for 6-13 people, to open spaces with long tables accommodating up to 10 workers.
 Don’t feel you have to grab a seat at one of the tables, though: the rooms are peppered with hammocks and bean chairs, if that’s more your style.

 Impact Hub makes an effort to build a community, beyond just offering them a place to work.
 They host an array of events, from guest speakers on a variety of topics, to discounts for classes at a local university, to monthly potlucks for the members of the community.
 If you’re keen on the social aspect of co-working, Impact Hub has a spot for you.